Beyond crisis mode: building a resilient society

 We currently witness how a global health crisis can develop into an economic crisis of a global scale.
 The crisis that erupted with the spread of the Coronavirus has highlighted the inherent flaws of our financial and economic system.
 The responses to the last economic and financial crisis increased wealth and income inequalities, environmental degradation and financial instability.
 To avoid past mistakes, we are building a transnational network of scholars and activists and want to develop transformative responses to the current crisis.

-We are excited to announce our first Transformative Responses Conference.
-Please save the date for “Next Generation Central Banking: Climate Change, Inequality, Financial Instability” on January 20, 2021.
+We are excited to announce our first Transformative Responses online conference.
+Register now for “Next Generation Central Banking: Climate Change, Inequality, Financial Instability” on 3. – 5.
+February 2021.